HarrisonHelms/dotfiles/README.md

 Pilfer to your heart's content, at your own risk.

 Note that this stuff has been highly customized for me personally, including hardcoding some of my usernames.
-Unless you are me, you should really not run `setup.sh`.
-(If you do you are objectively a moron and I pity you).
-Instead, create your own.
-(No, don't just fork this one).
+In other words, unless you are me, do not run `setup.sh` and if you do, well, you are objectively a moron who does not read READMEs and deserves what you get.

 Bash, Node, Go
 --------------